I. The Big Picture

 2. Android’s Dual-Path Agent Architecture

-Android provides AI agents with two independent, complementary pathways to interact with apps.
-They share no code-level integration (zero cross-references in the codebase) but serve the same higher-level goal.
+Android gives AI agents two independent pathways to interact with apps.
+They share no code (zero cross-references in the codebase) but serve the same goal.

 graph TB